School of Pharmacy

 The Doctor of Pharmacy program provides a foundation of basic science and targeted liberal arts course work, a comprehensive, integrated professional course curriculum and extensive professional work experience that prepares students for work in a wide variety of pharmacy practice settings.

-Read the PharmD curriculum plan.
+Read the PharmD curriculum plan for the 0 - 6 students.

 Read the Curricular Outcomes for the Doctor of Pharmacy program.